 L.A.
 Burdick Chocolate would not be what it is today without the daily influence and steady guidance of two important people: Michael Klug and Cathy Watson.

 As the chocolatier of L.A.
 Burdick Chocolate, Michael’s responsibility is to develop the flavors, textures and complexities found in our confections, while maintaining the integrity and freshness the company is known for.
 A native of Montabaur, Germany, a small town located between Frankfurt and Cologne, Michael began his career in the food industry in 1986, eventually joining L.A.
 Burdick Chocolate in October 2002.
 His considerable expertise as chocolatier developed from his experience as a pastry chef at notable New York restaurants such as Lespinasse, Chanterelle and The Mark.
 When he is not immersed in chocolate, Michael enjoys fine wines and spending time with his wife and son.

-As Director of Operations, Cathy is essential to the operation of L.A.
+As Chief Operating Officer, Cathy is essential to the operation of L.A.
 Burdick Chocolate.
 Words that best describe her approach are: omnipresent, vigilant and hands-on.
 Her 37 years of experience in the service industry have taught her that every aspect of a company is essential to the overall well-being of the same.
 This includes familiarity with more than 150 employees, knowing their job responsibilities, and how each department affects the end result.

 Cathy joined Burdick Chocolate in May 2001, eventually becoming responsible for the mail order business, the chocolate shops and teas rooms in Cambridge, Boston and New York, and the home base retail location in Walpole, N.H., as well as The Restaurant and Walpole Grocery.

 She is married with three children and grandchildren.